tidepool-org/TidepoolApi/docs/device-data/common-fields.md

 ## Device Time (`deviceTime`)

-No curently available diabetes device (that Tidepool knows of) stores data in UTC or UTC-anchored time via a timezone offset.
+No currently available diabetes device (that Tidepool knows of) stores data in UTC or UTC-anchored time via a timezone offset.
 This means all diabetes devices currently store the device's display time *at the time the event occurred*.
 Platform makes a best effort to [convert this device time to UTC](../datetime/btutc.md), but the raw device time is also stored for data-auditing purposes.
 It is stored in the [ISO 8601 format](../datetime/glossary.md#iso-8601), but without any timezone offset information.

 Example:
 * `2015-11-08T17:06:53`